circleci/circleci-docs/jekyll/_docs/enterprise/docker-install.md

 Notable differences compared to our [Advanced LXC Installation]({{site.baseurl}}/enterprise/on-prem/) are:

+* Currently only installs on non Ubuntu 14.04 images.
 * We default to using Ubuntu Trusty container image which is documented at https://circleci.com/docs/build-image-trusty/
 * The container image is always fetched from DockerHub.
 Launching new builders will be much slower depending on your connection to DockerHub.
 * Using Docker within builds isn't currently supported without sharing a [Docker Socket]({{site.baseurl}}/enterprise/config/#sharing-docker-socket-with-docker-based-install)